russelljk/flexpay/README.rst

 Note
 ====

 FlexPay is still in early development.
-You are welcome to use it but do so at your own risk.

 Overview
 ========